Dam Improvement Program

 While SunWater’s dams were designed and constructed to meet the relevant engineering and construction standards of the time, since that time changes have occurred to both the engineering design standards, as well as our understanding of the size and scale of flood event possible at the various dam sites.

 Subsequently, as part of its dam management program SunWater dams undergo a process of continuous assessment against statutory requirements, Australian National Committee of Large Dams (ANCOLD) guidelines, and Australian and International Standards.
 SunWater also regularly engages industry experts to provide peer review or advice on various activities within its dam management program.

-SunWater is undertaking a safety improvement program to ensure the highest level of safety for our dams is maintained.
+SunWater is undertaking a dam improvement program to ensure the highest level of safety for our dams is maintained.

-Our safety improvement program will ensure our dams continue to be able to hold and safely release excess volumes of water during periods of extreme rainfall and satisfy modern standards.
+Our dam improvement program will ensure our dams continue to be able to hold and safely release excess volumes of water during periods of extreme rainfall and satisfy modern standards.

-A detailed assessment of SunWater (and its subsidiaries) dams was undertaken to determine a prioritised list of dams requiring safety improvements.
+A detailed assessment of SunWater's (and its subsidiaries) dams was undertaken to determine a prioritised list of dams requiring improvements.
 Dams were assessed on the following features:

 - Affected populations

-- Integrity of the dam structure under increased water loads
+- Integrity of the dam structure under all load conditions

 - Overall failure risks

 Following this assessment, a prioritised improvement program was developed.